Timothy Rhea

-Dr. Timothy Brett Rhea is director of bands and music activities at Texas A&M University.
+Timothy Brett Rhea (born 1967) is director of bands and music activities at Texas A&M University.
 As director of bands, he leads the university band program, serves as conductor of the Texas A&M Wind Symphony, and coordinates the Fightin' Texas Aggie Band marching band.
 As director of music activities, he administratively oversees the activities of the jazz, orchestra, and choral programs.
-Rhea also served as the 79th president of the American Bandmasters Association from 2016-2017.
+Rhea also served as the 79th president of the American Bandmasters Association in 2016–2017.

 Early life and education

 Rhea grew up in the music programs of the Texas public schools.
 He earned a Bachelor of Music Education with honors from the University of Arkansas as a private conducting student of Eldon Janzen.
 He earned the Master of Music in conducting from Texas Tech University where he studied with the late James Sudduth.
 Rhea earned the Doctor of Musical Arts in conducting and composition from the University of Houston.